Simply Business is pleased to provide tailored insurance options from:

 Commercial general liability (GL) insurance for real estate agents covers associated risks such as unintentional accidents or injuries or damages to third parties.
 It won’t cover, say, for instance, if you didn’t lock a client’s property on purpose after a showing.

-Without general liability insurance, you run the chance of paying for these costs out-of-pocket.
+Without general liability coverage, you run the chance of paying for these costs out-of-pocket.
 Plus, with the average claim for property damage or accidents for small businesses being around $30,000, you’ll want to make sure you’re covered.

 So what does general liability insurance cover?